Mahshidxyz/mahshidxyz.github.io/index.md

 Also, for this platform, event based engagement such as use of specific features of the platform are part of user’s adoption and must be captured in the adoption score.
 Therefore, I chose the time spent on the platform as the basis for the engagement score and defined the user level engagement score as the time spent on the platform over a 4 week sliding window (rolling sum) normalized by the 95th percentile. *But why 4 weeks and why normalize over the 95th percentile instead of the maximum?*

+Excellent question!
 Selection of these types of parameters are crucial parts of metric development and have to be backed by data.
 The reason for normalization is to rank users based on a benchmark and that benchmark should not vary too much with time.
 However, as expected, the 100th percentile fluctuates a lot with time and reflects day to day variations caused by intense platform users, as shown in Figure 2.

 ![figure2](images/image2_max.PNG)
-<p class="wp-caption-text">Figure 2: Rolling sum of the time spent on the platform over a 14 day and a 28 day sliding windows</p>
+<p class="wp-caption-text">Figure 2: Rolling sum of the time spent on the platform over 14 day and 28 day sliding windows</p>

 <br />